 Commercial use shall be administered according to the Department’s commercial use rules.
 This includes the authority to establish terms and conditions for commercial use.

-Commercial outfitters authorized to conduct commercial float trips on the Smith River are limited to those outfitters listed in Appendix A. The Department may update Appendix A to reflectbusiness transfers.
+Commercial outfitters authorized to conduct commercial float trips on the Smith River are limited to those outfitters listed in Appendix A. The Department may update Appendix A to reflect changes (e.g., business sales or transfers that result in reallocated float trip lauches).

 Commercial outfitters and guides conducting angling trips must be licensed in the State of Montana.